 - 11.7 To enable the Chair and Vice-Chair to give an effective lead on agenda management in the Committee meeting they should attend a briefing with Officers prior to meeting. - 11.8 The Chair will call the Committee to order and will then introduce the Committee business.
 Each item of business will be considered by the Committee as follows: - 11.8.1 Chair introduces item; - 11.8.2 Members make any necessary declaration in accordance with 11.9 below and if necessary, leave the meeting; - 11.8.3 Officer updates/summarises the Report on the item as appropriate; - 11.8.4 Chair invites deputations to address the Committee.
-Members of the public speak first, then the applicant, followed by any local Member not on the Committee who wishes to be heard; - 11.8.5 Members of the Committee may ask questions of the deputees for purposes of clarification of fact of the deputation; - 11.8.6 Members of the Committee may ask the Officer questions; - 11.8.7 Officer clarifies matters raised as appropriate; - 11.8.8 Committee debates the item; - 11.8.9 Officer responds to issues outstanding from the debate and clarifies any matter in the Committee Report in the light of the debate; - 11.8.10 The Chair may, for the benefit of the Members of the Committee, clarify any issues that have arisen during consideration of the matter; - 11.8.11 The vote is taken, including any amendments that may have been moved and seconded by the Committee Members; and - 11.8.12 If the Committee fails to approve a recommendation in the Officer's report, immediately afterwards the Chair shall establish the reasons for failing to approve the recommendation (see 11.3 above).
-The Chair shall then move an alternative recommendation with the reasons and a vote is taken. - 11.9 Members on the Committee who have had previous involvement in an application, or a link with the applicant (such as contact with the applicant/objectors, participation in a campaign group, or speaking at a public meeting on the application) will need to consider the requirements of Code of Conduct for Members including:- - whether they have a Disclosable Pecuniary Interest; - whether they have a Personal Interest; - whether they are biased or have predetermined the application in the light of the guidance in Section 2. - 11.9.1 Members that have a Disclosable Pecuniary Interest, must leave the meeting for the duration of the item.
+Members of the public speak first, then the applicant, followed by any local Member not on the Committee who wishes to be heard; - 11.8.5 Members of the Committee may ask questions of the deputees; - 11.8.6 Members of the Committee may ask the Officer questions; - 11.8.7 Officer clarifies matters raised as appropriate; - 11.8.8 Committee debates the item; - 11.8.9 Officer responds to issues outstanding from the debate and clarifies any matter in the Committee Report in the light of the debate; - 11.8.10 The Chair may, for the benefit of the members of the Committee, clarify any issues that have arisen during consideration of the matter; - 11.8.11 The vote is taken, including any amendments that may have been moved and seconded by the Committee Members; and - 11.8.12 If the Committee fails to approve a recommendation in the Officer's report, immediately afterwards the Chair shall establish the reasons for failing to approve the recommendation.
+The Chair shall then move an alternative recommendation with the reasons and a vote is taken. - 11.9 Members on the Committee who have had previous involvement in an application, or a link with the applicant (such as contact with the applicant/objectors, participation in a campaign group, or speaking at a public meeting on the application) will need to consider the requirements of Code of

+Conduct for Members:-

-- 11.9.2 Members that have a personal interest will need to make the appropriate declarations but may participate, depending on the nature and extent of the interest. - 11.10 Conscious of the public arena in which regulatory decisions are made, Members will conduct the business of the Committee in a fair and sensitive manner.
-The debate on all applications will be confined to the merits of the item under debate. - 11.11 Senior Legal, Rights of Way and Planning Officers should always attend meetings of the Committee to ensure that relevant procedures have been properly followed and relevant issues properly addressed. - 11.12 When the Committee meeting has ended, the Chair will announce that the business of the meeting has concluded.
+- whether they have a Disclosable Pecuniary Interest; - whether they have a personal interest; - whether they are biased or have predetermined the application in the light of the guidance in Section 2 and; - 11.9.1 If they have a Disclosable Pecuniary Interest, they must leave the meeting for the duration of the item. - 11.9.2 If they have a personal interest, they will need to make the appropriate declarations but may participate to a limited extent, depending on the nature and extent of the interest. - 11.10 Conscious of the public arena in which regulatory decisions are made, Members will conduct the business of the Committee in a fair and sensitive manner.
+The debate on all applications will be confined to the merits of the item under debate. - 11.11 Committee Members should not vote or take part in the Committee's discussion on an item unless they have been present to hear the entire debate including the Officer's introduction and the deputations. - 11.12 Senior Legal, Rights of Way and Planning Officers should always attend meetings of the Committee to ensure that relevant procedures have been properly followed and relevant issues properly addressed. - 11.13 When the Committee meeting has ended, the Chair will announce that the business of the meeting has concluded.

-12. Deputations to the Committee
+12. Deputations to Committee

-Applicants, agents, interested parties other than County Council Members
+Applicants, agents, interested parties other than local Members